 I was lucky enough to have the artist Carolyn Young Hisel as a family friend, and from age 9-15 she took me under her wing and showed me what life as a working artist could be like.
 I spent my summers drawing and painting in a professional art studio, while other kids went to camp.
 She made me believe I could have a career as a painter.
 All my romantic notions about living as an artist come from relaxing in her english garden and trying to draw the darting koi fish in the pond.

 After college by way of Chicago and Atlanta, I’ve finally come full circle- it mostly means I’m sitting in my pajamas and drawing elaborate interpretations of frogs, but I have also gotten to work for some pretty amazing clients.
 I’ve painted celebrities, fashion shows, weddings, magazine events and private gatherings.
-I’ve painted pets, babies, ancestors and crazy dreams.
+I’ve even painted on Ellen!
 I’m here to paint, I’m your painter on call.

 What’s next?
 That’s really up to you.
 What is your dream painting, the ideal canvas of personal art you imagine hanging in your space?
 What is the image you want to wake up to every morning, so you can sip your coffee, see it, and invigorate your day?
 What is your visual mantra of the love and hope in your life?
 Let’s make it happen!